Karlberg railway station: Closure and replacement

-Karlberg Station was closed on 10 July 2017, with the opening of the Stockholm City Line.
-A new commuter train station, Stockholm Odenplan, took over Karlberg's commuter rail traffic.
+Karlberg railway station was closed on 10 July 2017, with the opening of the Stockholm City Line.
+A new commuter train station, Stockholm Odenplan railway station, took over Karlberg's commuter rail traffic.

 Use as a reserve station

-While originally planned for demolition, Karlberg Station has been retained as a reserve station.
+While originally planned for demolition, Karlberg railway station has been retained as a reserve station.
 Renovation work from 2023 to early 2025 has focused on ensuring the station's structural integrity, including repairing worn concrete in the pedestrian bridges and reinforcing structural supports.
 These upgrades to keep the station viable for use in case of disruptions at Stockholm Central Station.